Funding, Finance, and Resource Information

 https://grad.wisc.edu/documents/maximum-levels-of-appointments/

-TAs, PAs, RA, and Lecturers (Student Assistants) with appointments of 33.3% or higher (approximately 13 hrs/week) for at least the length of a semester are eligible to enroll in a health insurance program.
+TAs, PAs, and Lecturers with appointments of 33.3% or higher (approximately 13 hrs/week) for at least the length of a semester are eligible to enroll in benefits plans, including a health insurance program.
+Fellows are eligible for most of the same benefits but are not eligible for any tax sheltered savings account (e.g. FSA, HSA, and 403b).

 For information about health insurance options, see: http://www.ohr.wisc.edu/benefits/new-emp/grad.aspx.